stnolting/neorv32/README.md

 This project is not affiliated with or endorsed by the Open Source Initiative (https://www.oshwa.org / https://opensource.org).

 --------

-This repository was created on June 23rd, 2020.

 Made with :coffee: in Hannover, Germany :eu: